-Between 1980 and 1982 I spent a lot of time for the Chicago Tribune in Central American countries such as El Salvador, Guatemala, and Nicaragua–all of which were involved in some vicious uprisings and revolutions.
-From time to time I will post one of the stories I wrote from these places.
+Between 1980 and 1982, I spent a lot of time for the Chicago Tribune in Central American countries such as El Salvador, Guatemala, and Nicaragua–all of which were involved in some vicious uprisings and revolutions.
+From time to time, I post one of the stories I wrote from these places.
 The following story was one I wrote from San Salvador.

 SAN SALVADOR, El Salvador—In 1937, a year after Juan Chong arrived in San Salvador from Hong Kong and opened the Canton China Bar and Restaurant, an American journalist dropped in for a drink.

-“I think he was from New York,” said Chong, shifting his 80-year-old frame in the ancient wicker chair behind the bar.
+“I think he was from New York,” said Chong, shifting his 80-year-old frame in the old wicker chair behind the bar.
 “New York World.
 Yes, yes, that was it.’

 Chong, his ancient brown eyes peering out from behind wire-rimmed bifocals perched on his nose, examined the reporter sitting across the bar from him.